Dans-labs/spacy-dans/README.md

-# Spacy DANS
+# SpaCy DANS
-SpaCy DANS (or "spacy dance") is SpaCy's library based Machine Learning pipeline is being developed by DANS R&D group in the CLARIAH+ project (Common Lab Research Infrastructure for the Arts and Humanities) for WP3 task on the CMDI metadata enrichment in Dataverse data repository.
+SpaCy DANS (or "spacy dance") is SpaCy's library based Machine Learning pipeline is being developed by DANS R&D group in the CLARIAH+ project (Common Lab Research Infrastructure for the Arts and Humanities) for the WP3 task on the CMDI metadata enrichment and linkage in the Dataverse data repository.

 # CLARIAH WP3 Challenges for FAIR CMDI metadata